glauberramos/cloudinary-pwa-angular/post.md

 ],
 ```

 Now we need to use the Card inside `src/app/app.component.html`.
-You can just change the whole file with the following code:
+You can just replace the whole file with the following code:

 ```html
 <header>